robpetreski/thilanga.github.io/_posts/2018-08-02-dependency-injection-with-php.md

 ```

 If you look at the code above, someone might say `yeah that's dependency injection`.
 Not just injection.
 It's constructor injection.
-Because it injects the Object in to the Music player class using the constructor.
+Because it injects the object in to the Music player class using the constructor.

 We also can create the GoogleMusic object inside the MusicPlayer class.